rust-lang/rfcs/text/0000-optional-float-free-libcore.md

 * Will this affect code generation, or will that be left to the `features` flag?
 * If `has_floating_point` is false, is it legal to use `f32` and `f64`?
 * Would any other global target properties have this pattern?
+* Might we need to do so for libstd also?